 The piece was, as you might expect, disorganized and confusing, but also as raw, heartfelt, and compelling as a rough, very rough, draft could be.
 It was fertile ground for constructive criticism and affirmation.

-Cahill and my brave fellow writers – two of whom, Julie and Mike, won top honors in the conference’s writing competition – are talented and accomplished.
+Cahill and my brave fellow writers are talented and accomplished.
 They were fair but tough, kind but direct.
 We met for three hours each day in a claustrophobic little office, spilling coffee and secrets, each of us well inside the personal space of at least two others.

-They shared that while my story was compelling, the narrator was cold, removed from what was happening to her.
+They opined that while my story was compelling, the narrator was cold, removed from what was happening to her.
 That was true, I’d wondered about that.

-“A reader wants someone they like and trust to take them by the hand and lead them,” Cahill coached.
+“A reader wants someone they like and trust to take them by the hand and lead them,” Cahill told me.
 “Sentimentality isn’t wrong.
 Dig into it.
 You can always dial it back, but it’s difficult to dial up.”

-I don’t have a graduate degree in writing.
-I hadn’t realized how much it takes to appear so laid-back, all-the-while being studied and premeditated.
-I saw benefit to writing down for later recall, not just dialogue, but details of how every sense – sight, smell, touch, taste, and hearing – perceives a place, an experience.
+Unlike some of my peers, I don’t have a graduate degree in writing and have not written for Sunset Magazine.
+I hadn’t realized how much it takes to appear so laid-back, all-the-while being so very studied and premeditated.
+I wait on a reluctant muse most days, but learned about writing down for later recall the details of how every sense – sight, smell, touch, taste, and hearing – perceives a place, an experience.

 Tim (by then he was no longer Cahill) told us, “Catalogue everything you see.
 Everything.”